 Maintain and Create New Rituals

 One of the hardest parts of culture shock is giving up favourite rituals of home and embracing what may be uncomfortable, such as learning new rules in a foreign country.
-In corporate cultures, the jolt of deeply entrenched rituals vanishing due to COVID-19 has been felt around the world – especially by companies that are dependent on in-person interactions.
+Incorporate cultures, the jolt of deeply entrenched rituals vanishing due to COVID-19 has been felt around the world – especially by companies that are dependent on in-person interactions.
 As face-to-face interactions and meetings aren’t permitted, team members in many corporate cultures are coming together with new bonding rituals through screens.

 There is hope for corporate rituals, however.
 Rituals that are deliberately structured, aligned to company values, and possess the company’s renewed sense of purpose, have been shown to “serve as pillars of psychological safety and normality,” according to a report by McKinsey.
 These new rituals or refurbished old ones can be a powerful new method of communicating “how things are done around here.”

 An example of a corporate ritual that can ease corporate culture shock and support the vision of moving forward together is the process of welcoming people back to work.
-“The University of Virginia, for example, offers returning students a welcome-back kit that includes masks, hand sanitizer, and a tool to help open doors and press buttons.”
+“The University of Virginia, for example, offers to return students a welcome-back kit that includes masks, hand sanitizer, and a tool to help open doors and press buttons.”

-In coping with and orchestrating change, it is important to be kind to yourself and patient, as Mark W. Johnson and Josh Suskewicz caution in their July HBR article.
+In coping with and orchestrating change, it is important to be kind to yourself and the patient, as Mark W. Johnson and Josh Suskewicz caution in their July HBR article.
 Any new initiative will likely have leaders grappling “with the pitfalls of causal ambiguity (the fact that what drives good results in one context may very well not in another).”
 So to ease corporate culture shock in the COVID-19 era, take a page from culture shock veterans around the world and cultivate sensitivity to employees’ experience, a shared purpose, constant communication, and new or refurbished, relevant corporate rituals.